admercs/leetcode/README.md

 # leetcode

-Solutions to problems on LeetCode
+Solutions to problems on LeetCode.

+Each folder contains the solutions for a different language.

+Enjoy! 🚀